 Your employees need help with writing technical documents.
 You know that quality issues in their writing are a drag on productivity and progress in your department, division, or company.
 Auditors complain about poor writing in your procedures and other documents.
-Maybe Technical Writing training could help?
+Maybe training in technical writing could help?

-But as you know, it’s hard to get everyone together in one room at one time for a writing class, not to mention the cost of travel and days away from their desks or the manufacturing floor.
+But as you know, it’s hard to get everyone together in one room at one time for a writing class.
+In addition, you worry about the Then Then cost of travel and days away from their desks or the manufacturing floor.

 That’s why I teach almost exclusively by webinar.
 I can help your technical employees all over the world focus on their writing strengths and weaknesses.
 They’ll be at their desks or stations to participate actively in the webinar for only two hours at a time.
 I’ll engage them before, during, and after the webinar through e-mail interactions, polls, Q&A chats, and tests.